ScenicNL: Generating Probabilistic Scenario Programs from Natural Language: ScenicNL

 \subsection{Input: Autonomous Vehicle Collision Reports}

 The system input is a web-scraped collection of over 500 collision reports involving AVs over the last five years, hosted by the California Department of Motor Vehicles \citep{cali-crash-reports}.
 Scenarios detailed in the autonomous vehicle collision reports may involve interactions with other vehicles, pedestrians, cyclists, or other objects.
-ScenarioNL uses optical character recognition (OCR) to extract any relevant data from the collision report PDFs.
+ScenicNL uses optical character recognition (OCR) to extract any relevant data from the collision report PDFs.
 The final natural language input contains collision information including weather and environmental conditions, sustained vehicle damage, and description of the events leading up to the accident.
-The input data represents a vast range of scenarios with potentially multiple cars, pedestrians, and collisions.
+The input data represents a vast range of scenarios with potentially multiple cars, pedestrians, several modes of locomotion (e.g. skateboarding), and collisions.
 Next, due to the wide variety of scenarios possible, we manually classify the reports:

 \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=0.2in]